httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing an Inner List {#parse-innerlist}

-Given an ASCII string input_string, return either a single item or an array of items. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return either an array of items. input_string is modified to remove the parsed value.

-1. Let is_array be a boolean, initially set to false.
+1. Consume the first character of input_string; if it is not "(", fail parsing.
 2. Let inner_list be an empty array.
 3. While input_string is not empty:
-   1. Let item be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   1. Let leading_ws be the result of consuming any leading OWS from input_string.
-   2. Append item to inner_list.
-   3. Discard any leading OWS from input_string.
-   4. If input_string is empty:
-      1. If is_array, return inner_list.
-      2. Else, return item.
-   5. If the first character of input_string is ";":
+   2. If the first character of input_string is ")":
       1. Discard the first character of input_string.
-      2. Let is_array be true.
-      3. Discard any leading OWS from input_string.
-      4. If the first character of input_string is COMMA, return inner_list.
-4. If is_array, return inner_list.
-5. Else, return item.
+      2. Return inner_list.
+   3. If inner_list is not empty and leading_ws is empty, inner list members are not delimited by whitespace; fail parsing.
+   4. Let item be the result of running Parse Item from Text ({{parse-item}}) with input_string.
+   5. Append item to inner_list.

 ### Parsing a Dictionary from Text {#parse-dictionary}